 The course is delivered on-campus at Clayton over a duration of one (1) year full-time.

-Students enrolled in the Bachelor of Psychology (Honours) (course code 3883) or Bachelor of Psychology (Honours) (course code M3005) will proceed to the fourth year of study upon successful admission to the Honours program.
+Students enrolled in the Bachelor of Psychology (Honours) (course code M3005) will proceed to the fourth year of study upon successful admission to the Honours program.
 All other students will undertake the Honours program as a separate fourth year in either the Bachelor of Arts (Honours) or Bachelor of Science (Honours).
 The program is the same regardless of the course in which you are enrolled.

 A bachelor's degree or graduate diploma that includes the APAC accredited major of ten units in psychology.
 Students must have commenced honours within 5 years of completing their final undergraduate PSY psychology unit(s).
 If unsure please contact the psychology honours team.